How UAE is now producing world's best young badminton players

 “In fact, we have now more than 200 active Emirati badminton players in the UAE.
 They have also made some good progress.”

-Omer Khan, the father of Taabia, then revealed why these young UAE players have managed to compete with the best players from China, Indonesia, Malaysia, South Korea and India, the powerhouses in badminton.
+Omer Khan, father of Taabia, then revealed how these young UAE players have managed to compete with the best players from China, Indonesia, Malaysia, South Korea, Japan, Thailand, Denmark and India, the powerhouses in badminton.

 “The availability of courts, compared to countries like India, has made a big difference,” said Omer, whose younger daughter, Mysha Omer Khan, is also a promising shuttler.